 Login to the Library's Computers

-Library users not directly affiliated with Lakehead University must request a username and password via the form below in order to login to the desktop computers located in the Library.
+Library users not directly affiliated with Lakehead University must request a username and password by filling out this form in order to login to the desktop computers located in the Library.

 Usernames and passwords are unique to each user and expire every Sunday at midnight.
 Please note, visitor login credentials do not work with the University's Wi-Fi network.